Monitors (DC Comics): Nix Uotan

-At the start of Final Crisis, Nix Uotan is punished for failing to protect Earth-51 from destruction and is banished into the Multiverse by the other Monitors; he awakes as a human on New Earth.
+At the start of Final Crisis, Nix Uotan is punished for failing to protect Earth-51 from destruction and is banished into the multiverse by the other Monitors; he awakes as a human on New Earth.
 Having only partial memories of his past, he begins searching for his "word of attention," a word that he believes will return him home.
 After Darkseid spreads the Anti-Life Equation to the Earth, he is captured by Darkseid's forces for being, apparently, immune to Anti-Life.
 There a man with hairy, dexterous fingers in the corner makes him remember his Monitor love, Weeja Dell.
-When the Justifiers come to get him, another man (Metron) in the room solves a Rubik's Cube in 17 moves (ostensibly one less than the smallest possible number of moves necessary to solve any Rubik's Cube), and then emits a burst of blue light.
-After that it is shown that Nix has apparently received new powers as a Multiversal Monitor of the Fifth World, with monitors around his head showing the events that are happening across the Multiverse.
-"The Judge of All Evil" confronts Mandrakk in "the black hole at the base of creation" with an army of Supermen recruited from across the Multiverse that is reinforced by Uotan restoring the Zoo Crew (then trapped as ordinary animals) by returning their humanity, costumes and powers, and restores Earth-51 before the world of the Monitors comes to an end.
-At the end of Final Crisis, it is revealed that Nix Uotan is actually the son of Mandrakk.
+When the Justifiers come to get him, another man (Metron) solves a Rubik's Cube in 17 moves (one less than the smallest possible number of moves necessary to solve any Rubik's Cube), and then emits a burst of blue light.
+After that it is shown that Nix has apparently received new powers as a Multiversal Monitor of the Fifth World, with monitors around his head showing the events that are happening across the multiverse.
+"The Judge of All Evil" confronts Mandrakk in "the black hole at the base of creation" with an army of Supermen recruited from across the multiverse that is reinforced by Uotan restoring the Zoo Crew (then trapped as ordinary animals) by returning their humanity, costumes and powers, and restores Earth-51 before the world of the Monitors comes to an end.
+At the end of Final Crisis, it is revealed that Nix Uotan is the son of Mandrakk.

 In the end, the world of the Monitors is destroyed, as Nix Uotan holds Weeja Dell, telling her that Superman's wish was "for a happy ending".
-Nix Uotan is once again reborn as a human in Metropolis, which during recent interviews with Grant Morrison state he is now the lone Monitor retained by the Over Monitor to maintain his function.
+Nix Uotan is once reborn as a human in Metropolis, where he is now the lone Monitor retained by the Over Monitor to maintain his function.

-Uotan's name, pronounced "Wotan", is derived from the name of the Norse God of Writing, Wotan, who similarly underwent great trials in order to be reborn as a purer, wiser being.
+Uotan's name, pronounced "Wotan", is derived from the name of the Norse god Wotan, who similarly underwent great trials in order to be reborn as a purer, wiser being.